ant-design/ant-design/docs/react/migration-v4.en-US.md

 - The minimum supported version of IE is IE 11.
 - The minimum supported version of React is React 16.9, and some components have started to refactor using hooks.
+  - Internal using `useMemo` for performance, do not use mutable data as props.

 #### Remove deprecated API